life-itself/community/content/tao/onboarding.md

 When you set up systems, try to pick usernames that will be easy for others to remember.
 Using your first and last name is ideal.

 * Bitwarden -- https://bitwarden.com (password manager).
-Use Bitwarden to store your passwords as you work through the onboarding process.
+This will give you access to shared team passwords.
+And you can also use Bitwarden to store your passwords as you work through the onboarding process.
 * Gravatar -- https://gravatar.com. **You need to do this before any of the steps below so your Gravatar is used on the other accounts you create.**
 	* To be able to create a Gravatar, you have to create a WordPress account first.
 	* You can then create a Gravatar so that your profile picture will show up automatically on your profile on other systems.